astronomer/docs/astro/connect-azure.md

 :::

-Every Astro cluster runs in a dedicated Virtual Network (VNet).
-To set up a private connection between an Astro VNet and an Azure VNet, you can create a VNet peering connection.
+To set up a private connection between an Astro Virtual Network (VNet) and an Azure VNet, you can create a VNet peering connection.
 VNet peering ensures private and secure connectivity, reduces network transit costs, and simplifies network layouts.

 To create a VNet peering connection between an Astro VNet and an Azure VNet, contact [Astronomer support](https://cloud.astronomer.io/support) and provide the following information: